The streams modality exposes two surfaces from the same subpath import:

 (TS only) Override fetch for test fakes or custom transports.
 Defaults to globalThis.fetch.

-The client hands out scoped helpers — you never call the transport directly:
+The client gives you scoped helpers.
+You never call the transport directly:

 liveInputs